awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-running-apps.md

   The application then proceeds to either the `RESTARTING` or `FAILED` status, depending on whether the job can be restarted\.

   You can check the job's status by examining your application's CloudWatch log for status changes\.

+## Batch workloads<a name="batch-workloads"></a>

+Kinesis Data Analytics supports running Apache Flink batch workloads\.
+In a batch job, when an Apache Flink job gets to the **FINISHED** status, Kinesis Data Analytics application status is set to **READY**\.
+For more information about Flink job statuses, see [Jobs and Scheduling](https://nightlies.apache.org/flink/flink-docs-master/docs/internals/job_scheduling/)\.